akrzemi1/__sandbox__/contracts.md

  ---------

+Ville : I want to be able to mix, in the same translation unit, code that is safe under assumed contracts, and code that is not safe under assumed contracts.
+Therefore I need to be able to syntactically say when a contract can be assumed and when it can't.
+TU-global flags and program-global flags that control the assumedness do not work for me.

+ ----

  Making only axioms work for optimizations will not work: I want compilers to assume `operator[i]` for vectors.

  Explain that throwing from violation handler works in continuation mode off.